Combat uniform: CADPAT (2000–present)

 In Canada, battledress is referred to officially as "No. 5 Operational Dress", and in general parlance as "combat uniform" or "combats".
-The new Canadian Disruptive Pattern uniform is commonly called "CADPAT" to diffentiate it from the previous uniform called "combat".
+The new Canadian Disruptive Pattern uniform is commonly called "CADPAT" to differentiate it from the previous uniform called "combat".
 The term combat now refers to the old monochrome (single color) combat uniform.

-Currently, the Canadian Forces use the four-colour CADPAT design, a computer-generated pixelated pattern issued in TW (temperate woodland) and AR (arid region) colours.
+The Canadian Forces used the four-colour CADPAT design, a computer-generated pixelated pattern issued in TW (temperate woodland) and AR (arid region) colours.
 Camouflage cloth of CADPAT pattern was created and adopted in 1995, used for issue helmet covers in 1997 and trousers and blouses in CADPAT began to replace the olive green combat uniform from 2001 when Canadian forces joined the UN peacekeepers in Bosnia-Hercegovina.
 The AR version was introduced when Canadian troops were deployed to Afghanistan.
 Previously, a tan version of the olive combats had been used for tropical wear by soldiers deployed to the Middle East, particularly during Operation Desert Storm and were to be worn by the Canadian Airborne Regiment (Cdn Ab Regt) for the (subsequently canceled) deployment the Western Sahara in 1991.
 They were later worn by the Cdn Ab Regt during their deployment to Somalia.
 The TAN colored combat uniform was also issued to Canadian troops serving in the Western Sahara with the UN Mission (MINURSO) during 1992–1993.

+From 2024, the Canadian Forces is rolling out/employing the five-color Multi-Terrain CADPAT design, a computer-generated pixelated pattern that would serve to blend into a wide range of environments.
+Because of the advancements in surveillance and sensors, the soldier is more vulnerable to detection to the enemy.
+Therefore, the Canadian Forces sought to replace the previously used four-color TW and AR colors.
+They can still be found in-use, but is expected to be transitioned out of use by 2026.